2seer/secondBrain/_notes/your first note.md

 ```

-### Next steps
+# Next Steps

-This digital garden template is free, open-source, and [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).
+This digital garden template is free, open-source, and [Markdown Guide](https://www.markdownguide.org/extended-syntax/#footnotes).

-The easiest way to build your own digital garden based on this template is to read this [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+The easiest way to build your own digital garden based on this template is to read this [available on GitHub here](https://github.com/maximevaillancourt/digital-garden-jekyll-template).

 Go forth, have fun, and learn new something every day! ✌️

+[^1]: This is a footnote.
+For more information about using footnotes, check out the [step-by-step guide explaining how to set this up from scratch](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll).
+[^2]: This is another footnote that links to the note about [[notes that do not exist]].
+You may also point to [[a note about cats]] if you wish.